gpropf/clarity/README.md

 #### Important Constants and Definitions ####

-`ClarityInstallUrl`: global JS value that tells the system where to look for content including its own boot scripts.
-In the examples I set this inside a `<script>` tag in the HTML template file.
+~~`ClarityInstallUrl`: global JS value that tells the system where to look for content including its own boot scripts.
+In the examples I set this inside a `<script>` tag in the HTML template file.~~
-`JSAuxUrl`: global JS value that tells the system where to look for auxilliary scripts such as user-defined JS modules containing custom listener generators, etc...
+~~`JSAuxUrl`: global JS value that tells the system where to look for auxilliary scripts such as user-defined JS modules containing custom listener generators, etc...~~

+I've decided to phase out this whole "bootstrap" process in favor of letting people add whatever auxilliary JS they need as `--pre-js` or `--post-js` options.
+There's no sense in duplicating a feature that Emscripten already includes and I feel that locating and loading the extra JavaScript files was error prone.
+The goal now is for the core Clarity library to consist of just a JavaScript file and the corresponding WASM file.

 #### Known Bugs